Delta252/The-Rad-Cats-Radiochemsitry-UI/README.md

 - `Argon2` >> Argon 2 is installed as `argon2-cffi` and is used for password encryption.
 It is installed as part of `requirements.txt` but can also be added manually.
 - `PySerial` >> This is the underlying package for serial communications, and it ensures that the custom serial library implemented as part of this project is functioning.
 It is likewise installed as part of `requirements.txt`.
 - `Flask Socket.IO` >> This package handles the server of socket connections.
 This is essential to preventing constant page regenerations when interacting with user input.
 This is installed as the `flask-socketio` package as part of `requirements.txt`.
 A webpage equivalent file, which handles the other half of a socket connection, is stored under a `JavaScript` file in the project `dependencies/static/js/socket.io.js` file.
+- `MatPlotLib`, `SciPy`, `peakutils` >> This collection of dependencies is used for spectrometer graph generation and data collection within `analysis.py`.
+- `OpenCV` >> This package handles camera inputs for both the spectrometer and in-chamber webcam within `cameras.py`.
+- `Pandas` >> This package is responsible for editing, interpreting, and handling `.csv` files generated from experiments.

 This list of dependencies contains the critical packages, but is not exhaustive.
 It is set to be expanded as the project continues to be developed.